The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

 \subsection{MPE under CLOB}

-As described before, we aim to solve for the markup of MMs.
+As described before, we aim to solve for the markup of LPs.
 It is contingent on the profits from satisfying investors' orders and the costs of defending against adverse selection.
 We denote the expected fundamental value of asset $X$ conditioned on history and a new sell or buy order respectively as $\mathbb{E} [V_t | \mathcal{H}_t, buy]$ and $\mathbb{E} [V_t | \mathcal{H}_t, sell]$.
-Let $Q$ be the maximum number of units needed by investors and $p_j$ be the probability of an investor transacting $j$ units ($j=1,\ldots, Q$).
-We state the results under CLOB as follows.
+For clarity, without loss of generality, we let each level of the book be one unit order.
+Let $Q$ be the maximum number of units investors need and $p_j$ be the probability of an investor transacting $j$ units ($j=1,\ldots, Q$).
+We state the results for the quotes on the limit order book (LOB) under CLOB as follows.

-\begin{theorem} There exists a stationary MPE in trading game $\mathsf{T}$ under CLOB processing.
+\begin{theorem} There exists a stationary MPE in trading game $\mathcal{G}$ under CLOB processing.
 Bid and ask prices at the $k$-th level of the LOB in equilibrium satisfy

 where $s_{k}$ satisfies